RubinderS/NodeHotKey/readme.md

 Currently we are passing an empty object.
 A Macro Config object can be passed to the constructor in order to create autohotkey like macros.
 Please refer the next section for this.
 ## Marco
 Macros are pre-defined steps that can be triggered by either pressing hotkeys or typing hotstrings.
-These can be defined in JSON format and can be triggered by hotkeys or hotstrings.
+These can be defined as JavaScript objects.
 ### A sample macro looks like this
 ```javascript
 let macroConfig = {